stombeur/open-eid/index.md

 - Windows or Mac OS
 - Middleware (for Belgium, download [here](https://eid.belgium.be/)) and/or smartcard driver
-- Browser compatible with native URL or Chrome Native Messaging extension
+- Browser compatible with native URL or Web Native Messaging extension (Chrome, Firefox, Edge)

 ## Native URL